NoahNMorton/PainterProgram/README.md

 The GUI along the top of the window is where you can select your brush, brush size, colour, and clear what you have from the canvas.
 Click the random colour button to get a random colour.
 Click the custom colour selector to the right of the presets to set a custom colour using RGB.
 The button also shows the current painting colour.
+Click the floppy disk to save the current painting.

 *What's included in the release:*